Thomah/boothby/docs/contribute.md

 When the Pull Request is merged, you can close the issue, move it inside the Kanban and pick another one.

 If you have any idea, just propose them in the [Issue](https://github.com/valeuriad-techlab/Boothby/issues) page and don't hesitate to ping someone of the team to discuss them :)

+## Technical documentation

+This site is just a formal presentation of Boothby.
+Every technical information (detailed architecture, data model, etc.) must be written in the [Wiki](https://github.com/valeuriad-techlab/Boothby/wiki).
+We're still kicking off the project so be indulgent with the lack of information please :)